Demand Justice Now

 If you have suffered from a dog attack in Bethesda, Rockville or the greater areas of Maryland, Washington D.C. or Virginia, call (301) 251-1286 to schedule a free consultation with us.
 Dog bite attorney Stuart L. Plotnick and his legal team at the Law Offices of Stuart L. Plotnick, LLC have years of experience handling severe dog bites and other serious personal injury accidents.
 That's why we have such a strong track record of success.

 Children Most at Risk of Dog Bite Injuries

 Children are much more likely to be the victims of dog bites than adults.
-According to research, the highest rate of dog bite injuries occurs in children between the ages of 5 and 9 years old, and unsupervised infants were at a much higher risk to be killed by a dog than an adult.
+According to research, the highest rate of dog bite injuries occurs in children between the ages of five and nine years old, and unsupervised infants are at a much higher risk to be killed by a dog than an adult.

 Types of Dog Bite Injuries and Damages

 Dog bites can inflict several types of injuries, including: